 Appen Limited and its affiliates respect your privacy and are committed to protecting it.
 We provide this Privacy Statement to inform you of our policy and practices and of the choices you can make about the way your information is collected and used.
-This Privacy Statement applies to the sites accessible from https://appen.com and https://appen.com/uk (the ”Site”) and data we receive from you via this site in our capacity as a data controller.
+This Privacy Statement applies to the sites accessible from https://appen.com, https://appen.com/uk, https://connect.appen.com, https://annotate.appen.com, and any other affiliated Appen websites that link to or refer to this Privacy Statement (each a “Site”, and collectively, ”Sites”) and data we receive from you via the Site in our capacity as a data controller.
 We ensure that any personal data received will be processed in accordance with the applicable privacy and data protection laws including the Data Protection Act 1998, Regulation 2016/679 of the European Parliament the General Data Protection Regulation (GDPR), the Philippines Data Privacy Act, the Australian Privacy Act and any other laws that apply to personal data in respect of which we are subject (which we refer to in this Privacy Statement as “applicable data protection laws”), and the statement set out below.
-Links provided within the Site are not covered by this Privacy Statement and we are not responsible for, any third party websites which may be accessible through links from this Site.
+Links provided within the Sites are not covered by this Privacy Statement and we are not responsible for, any third party websites which may be accessible through links from a Site.
 This Privacy Statement explains how we, as a data controller, may collect, use, and share information that we obtain about you directly or indirectly in accordance with applicable data privacy laws.
 Where you use our services, or your personal data is processed in connection with such services, we will be the data controller of such information.
 Your provision of personal data to us or use of our online services constitutes your acceptance of the terms of this Privacy Statement.

 Scope of Privacy Statement

-- This Privacy Statement explains and describes:When this Privacy Statement applies
+This Privacy Statement explains and describes:When this Privacy Statement applies.
+Below are the following Sections of this Privacy Statement:

 - Use of Information